Power of Youth Challenge

 - All young people ages 13 – 18 who want to improve their communities are eligible to apply.

-- Project teams are encouraged and should be made up of at least 3 young people.
+- Project teams are encouraged to involve at least 3 youth volunteers.

 - Participants must agree to report on project progress and reflect on your project’s impact.